New Smartphones in 2023: what to look out for this year

 As expected, Samsung unveiled their new Galaxy S23, S23 Plus and S23 Ultra at Samsung Unpacked 2023 on February 1.
-Pre-orders have now opened for these new smartphones, which will be available from February 17, making them the first major phone launch of the year.
+The new smartphones then went on sale on February 17, making them the first major phone launch of the year.

 2. Apple iPhone 15

 Based on previous years, the iPhone 15 will probably be released in September 2023.
 It is expected that there will be four models, including two 6.1 inch and two 6.7 inch devices, for standard and “Pro” models.
-There has however been speculation that the larger “Pro Max” may be rebranded with a new “Ultra” model, in line with the Apple Watch Ultra launched in 2022.
+There is however some speculation that the larger “Pro Max” may be rebranded with a new “Ultra” model, in line with the Apple Watch Ultra launched in 2022.